There to Help and Guide New Students

 Each new student has their own tutoring group, which includes a handful of other freshmen of the same subject and at least one tutor, or older student.

 The goal of tutoring is not only to familiarize new students with their studies, but also to warmly welcome them into the academic community of Aalto and the student associations they are most interested in.
 Tutors also make sure the basic needs of the freshmen are being fulfilled.

 Feedback on tutoring can be given to the different tutor leaders, coordinators and freshman captains found in guilds and other student associations, or directly to the AYY official responsible for new students.

 How Does One Become a Tutor?

 Tutors are recruited and coordinated on a school and student association level.
-In the School of Science and Technology tutor recruiting and training is handled by the different student guilds and in the School of Art and Design it is handled by the Teaching and Learning Support Services.
-In the School of Economics, the student office and the Association of Economics Students in Helsinki are responsible for tutors.
+At the technology schools tutor recruiting and training is handled by the different student guilds and in the School of Art and Design it is handled by the Teaching and Learning Support Services.
+At the School of Business, the student office and the Association of Economics Students KY are responsible for tutors.

 What Is It Like to Be a Tutor?

 Tutors have a very important role to play, especially in the first weeks of the autumn term.
 Tutors hold get-togethers for their freshmen groups, show them around the campus, tell them about the conventions and practices of the university and also help them get started with their studies.

 Even though tutors are most important in the beginning of studies, tutoring is not over after the first week.
 Tutors stay in contact with the freshmen of their group throughout the first year, optimally for longer.